abouse@umich.edu

 • Event access was redesigned around list views and modal pop-ups, since full calendar views tested poorly with older users and on mobile.

-• Navigation was restructured around six clear tabs: Home, Events, Community, Contribute, Newsletter, and About with breadcrumbs and template pages for scalability.
+• Navigation was restructured around six clear tabs: Home, Events, Community, Contribute, Newsletter, and About, with breadcrumbs and template pages for scalability.

 • The newsletter was embedded both as a page and persistent footer sign-up, based on task success rates and industry conventions.